canonical/server-dev-summary/README.md

       7. Text Tab: Paste html from chrome app
       8. Bottom Right: Featured Image -> Set Featured Image
       9. Publish!
+1. Discourse
+      1. Login to server hub at https://discources.ubuntu.com/c/server
+      2. Click new topic button
+      3. Title: "Ubuntu Server development summary - DD Month YYYY"
+      4. Click the 'Upload' button above the text area for the new topic and upload the same png image you created for the insights post
+      5. Paste the html output used in insights step above.
 1. Send email to ubuntu-server
     - Use the $date.email file as the body of the email
     - Subject: Ubuntu Server development summary - DD Month YYYY